Axelrod-Python/Axelrod/docs/strategies.rst

      least 3.0 standard deviations.

-A 'fresh start' is a sequence of two cooperations followed by an assumption that the game has just started.
+A 'fresh start' is a sequence of two cooperations followed by an assumption that the game has just started (everything is forgotten).

-*This strategy came second in Axelrod's original tournament.*
+*This strategy came 2nd in Axelrod's original tournament.*

 **Not implemented**: Nydegger
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^